LSLWatson/CopilotforSecurity/Copilot_For_Security_Optimizer/readme.md

 # CopilotforSecurity-Scaler
 Author: Lachlan Watson

+In the event of a SOC operating in a more limited capacity than 24x7 such as 8x5 this can mean significant cost savings by allowing the playbook to scale the compute capacity according to the schedule that has been applied.<br>

 This solution will allow you to view and control the Copilot for Security Compute Capacity.<br>
 The solution is created using 2 components:
 - Sentinel Workbook - Copilot for Security Optimizer